MicrosoftDocs/azure-devops-docs/docs/test/how-long-to-keep-test-results.md

 1. Go to your project and then open the [project settings page](../project/navigation/go-to-service-page.md#open-project-settings).

-1. Select a limit for how long you want to keep manual test data.
+1. In the **Test | Retention** page, select a limit for how long you want to keep manual test data.

    ![Select test data retention limits](_img/how-long-to-keep-test-results/team-project-test-data-retention-limits.png)